Top 10 reasons to come to western Nebraska

 8. Agriculture.
 When you live in a community surrounded by agricultural land with some forward-thinking people in it, you are in a prime farmer’s market territory.
 For a community of this size, we have a great market – summer AND winter!
 Agriculture is what made the communities in this region thrive.
 You can check out some ag history (and some odd implements) at the Farm And Ranch Museum.

 UPDATE: Farm And Ranch Museum exhibits temporarily closed in early 2014 to join forces with the North Platte Valley Museum to become Legacy of the Plains Museum.
 Artifacts from NPVM and FARM will begin to go on display as new phases of Legacy of the Plains Museum are developed.
 See the Legacy of the Plains Museum website for the most recent updates.

 9. Interesting topography.
 Soooo many people think of Nebraska as being totally flat.
 Those are the people who have never ventured off of I-80.
 Anyone who has ridden BRAN will know that Nebraska is not flat.

 10. Opportunity to learn about a new place.
 I think the thing that most turned me off about the people who asked “why would I want to go to Nebraska?” was their lack of intellectual curiosity.
 How can you dismiss a place without taking the time to investigate it first?
 Chances are, if you are open to the possibility of having amazing new experiences in Nebraska, you will have amazing new experiences in Nebraska.

-If you are from out of town and come for a visit, look me up at the North Platte Valley Museum.
+If you are from out of town and come for a visit, look me up.
 I would be happy to give you suggestions on things to do and see in the area.